 On August 3, 2006, MasTec entered into an employment agreement with C. Robert Campbell relating to his employment as Executive Vice President and Chief Financial Officer.
 The agreement expires on August 15, 2009, unless earlier terminated, and provides that Mr. Campbell will be paid an annual salary of \$385,000.
 The agreement also provides for annual performance bonuses of up to his base salary.
 The agreement also entitles Mr. Campbell to participate in our bonus plan for senior management and for stock options to be granted pursuant to MasTec's stock option plans.
-Following termination until August 15, 2009.
+Following termination of employment by MasTec without cause or by Mr. Campbell for good reason, Mr. Campbell will receive his base salary and benefits set forth in the agreement from the date of termination until August 15, 2009.
 If the agreement is terminated by MasTec not renewing or extending the employment agreement then Mr. Campbell shall be entitled to severance benefits described above for a period of six months from the last day of the initial term of the agreement.
 If there is a change of control of MasTec during the employment term, Mr. Campbell will be entitled to immediate vesting of any unvested options.
 The agreement also contains confidentiality, non-competition and non-solicitation provisions.
 Effective January 1, 2008, MasTec entered into an employment agreement with Alberto de Cardenas relating to his employment as Executive Vice President, General Counsel and Secretary.
 The agreement expires on December 31, 2011, unless earlier terminated, and provides that Mr. de Cardenas will be paid an annual salary of \$315,000.
 The agreement also provides for annual performance bonuses of up to 50% of his base salary.
 The agreement also entitles Mr. de Cardenas to receive 5,000 shares of the Company's common stock which shall vest 100% on the third anniversary of the Effective Date.
-Mr. de Cardenas may also participate in our bonus plan for senior management and for stock options to be granted pursuant to MasTec's stock option plans.
-Following termination of employment by MasTec without cause or by Mr. de Cardenas for good reason, Mr. de Cardenas will receive his base salary and benefits for a period of twelve months from the
+Mr. de Cardenas may also participate in our bonus plan for senior management and for stock ontions to be granted pursuant to MasTec's stock ontion plans.
+Following termination of employment by MasTec without cause or by Mr. de Cardenas for good reason, Mr. de Cardenas will receive his base salary and benefits for a period of twelve months from the date of termination.
+If there is a change of control of MasTec during the employment term, Mr. de Cardenas will be entitled to two times his base salary, to the immediate vesting of any previously unvested options and restricted stock and the continuation of benefits as set forth in the agreement.
+The agreement also contains confidentiality, non-competition and non-solicitation provisions.